The Dutch Prime Minister, Mark Rutte

 facilitates social ties and reduces traffic congestion.

-Amongst Belgium, Norway, Denmark, Switzerland, Finland and
+Among Belgium, Norway, Denmark, Switzerland, Finland, and

 Traveling by bike is

-great when the weather is nice but as soon as it rains, it quickly
+great when the weather is nice, but as soon as it rains, it quickly

 becomes a hassle, despite that thousands of people, including famous

-politicians use bicycles to work each morning.
+politicians, use bicycles to work each morning.
 One of them is the Prime

-Minister of Holland, Mark Rutte.
+Minister of the Netherlands, Mark Rutte.

 “I didn't cycle a lot